GoogleCloudPlatform/pgadapter/README.md

    for a sample application.
 1. `Sequelize.js` ORM can be used with PGAdapter.
 See [Sequelize.js sample application](samples/nodejs/sequelize)
    for a sample application.
+1. `Prisma` ORM can be used with PGAdapter.
+See [Prisma sample application](samples/nodejs/prisma-sample-app) for a sample application.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.